wolfberryllc/MetaIoT-Cloud/README.md

 ## Repository

-1. Fork repository and Clone Repository
+1. Fork repository

 2. Create a folder on your Raspberry Pi desktop and name your project

 3. Open Terminal

-4.  cd to the new folder you just created
+4. Change Directory to the new folder you just created

 ```
 cd /foldername